-Australian Open 2020 women’s round-up: Second seed Pliskova, sixth seed Bencic crash out
+Australian Open, day 6 women’s round-up: Top 10 seeds Pliskova, Bencic crash out; Halep, Kerber win

-World number two Karolina Pliskova bombed out to Anastasia Pavlyuchenkova Saturday as the shocks kept rolling in the Australian Open third round.
+World number two Karolina Pliskova and sixth seed Belinda Bencic crashed out early on Saturday as the shocks kept rolling in the Australian Open third round.
+However, fourth seed Simona Halep stayed on course, with a strong win to reach the second week.

-A day after Serena Williams and defending champion Naomi Osaka both exited, Russia’s Pavlyuchenkova won 7-6 (7/4), 7-6 (7/3) for her first victory over the Czech second seed.
+A day after Serena Williams and defending champion Naomi Osaka both exited, Russia’s Anastasia Pavlyuchenkova beat second seed Pliskova 7-6 (7/4), 7-6 (7/3) for her first victory over the Czech second seed.

 The result means that two of the top three seeds are now out of the women’s draw, after third-ranked Osaka fell to 15-year-old American Coco Gauff on Friday.
+Top seed Ashleigh Barty is still standing while fourth seed Halep, who beat Yulia Putintseva 6-1 6-4, is the highest seed left in this half.

-Williams, the seven-time Melbourne champion who was seeking a record-equalling 24th Grand Slam title, was stunned by China’s Wang Qiang.
+Then, sixth seed Belinda Bencic was thrashed 6-0, 6-1 in just 49 minutes in a breathtaking upset by Estonia’s Anett Kontaveit.

-In another match on Saturday, 28th seed Anett Kontaveit crushes 6th seed Belinda Bencic 6-0, 6-1.
+The 22-year-old Bencic was whitewashed in 20 minutes in the first set at Margaret Court Arena as a double bagel loomed.
+She stopped the rot in game four of the second set, holding her serve to win her first game of the match, but it was to be only a temporary reprieve from Kontaveit’s onslaught.

 Pliskova won this month’s WTA Brisbane title, beating Osaka on the way, but she was always under pressure against 30th seed Pavlyuchenkova in hot conditions on the Melbourne centre court.